Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Experiments

-\paragraph{Real-world results: fine-tuning from the Gaussian model.} Table~\ref{tab:real_results} reports performance on real noisy photographs.
-Starting from the DF2K-trained Gaussian model and fine-tuning on SIDD/DND, TCD-Net achieves the \textbf{best} PSNR/SSIM on SIDD and the \textbf{best} PSNR on DND, indicating strong synthetic-to-real transfer.
-Notably, it also attains competitive DND SSIM (runner-up), suggesting that the explicit nuisance branch and the de-confounding components help adapt to signal-dependent noise and camera pipeline variations during fine-tuning. \paragraph{Perceptual quality: LPIPS.} Besides distortion metrics, we report LPIPS~\cite{zhang2018lpips} on SIDD and Urban100 ($\sigma{=}50$) to better reflect perceptual similarity.
-Table~\ref{tab:lpips} reports LPIPS (lower is better) for perceptual comparison.
-TCD-Net achieves competitive perceptual quality (e.g., 0.128 on SIDD and 0.184 on Urban100 at $\sigma{=}50$), outperforming several strong Transformer baselines, while the best LPIPS is obtained by the latest SSM-based restorers.
-This suggests that our explicit content--noise separation preserves perceptual fidelity, though there remains room to further improve perceptual alignment. \paragraph{Efficiency: fast inference with a simple, single-path Transformer.} Beyond restoration fidelity, we emphasize that TCD-Net is designed to be efficient at inference.
-As shown in Table~\ref{tab:efficiency}, TCD-Net achieves the \textbf{lowest latency} (9.59\,ms) and the \textbf{highest FPS} (104.2) among all compared methods on our hardware, while maintaining strong denoising quality.
-Although its FLOPs are not the smallest, the computation graph is intentionally simple and straight-through (patch embedding $\rightarrow$ stacked Transformer blocks $\rightarrow$ lightweight dual heads), which favors GPU parallelism and reduces synchronization overhead in practice. \paragraph{Ablation: effects of causal components and teacher prior.} Table~\ref{tab:ablation} shows that the proposed modules contribute \emph{complementarily}.
+Table~\ref{tab:ablation} shows that the proposed modules contribute \emph{complementarily}.
 A naive dual-head yields only a marginal gain (ID~1$\rightarrow$2, +0.01\,dB), indicating that architectural splitting alone does not guarantee disentanglement.
 Adding the orthogonality regularizer and switching to CPE brings a larger improvement (ID~2$\rightarrow$3, +0.12\,dB), suggesting reduced content--noise leakage and more stable dense prediction under positional shifts.
-Introducing EBA further boosts PSNR (ID~3$\rightarrow$4/5), and the serial topology outperforms the parallel one (ID~4$\rightarrow$5, +0.17\,dB).
-Finally, enabling the NBP teacher prior provides an additional gain (ID~5$\rightarrow$6, +0.03\,dB), consistent with improved identifiability by pulling the content prediction toward the natural-image manifold; this teacher loss is applied only during training and incurs no inference cost.
+Introducing EBA further boosts PSNR (ID~3$\rightarrow$4/5), and the serial topology outperforms the parallel one (ID~4$\rightarrow$5, \textbf{+0.08\,dB}).
+Finally, enabling the NBP teacher prior provides an additional gain (ID~5$\rightarrow$6, \textbf{+0.12\,dB}), consistent with improved identifiability by pulling the content prediction toward the natural-image manifold; this teacher loss is applied only during training and incurs no inference cost.